Children's Garden 2016

 Why we need a Children's Garden

-environmental and botanical awareness in future generations - a role
+environmental and botanical awareness in future generations.

-Wellington’s most popular visitor destinations.
-We look forward to the
+Wellington’s most popular destinations.
+We expect the

 A living outdoor classroom